 Excellent battery life, incredible range.
 A collar that fits comfortably on cats.
 The Marco Polo pet tracking system has ticked all the boxes for me in the month that I have been testing it and it is a product which I will continue to use in the future.

-The Marco Polo pet tracker ships world wide and pricing can be found here.
+The Marco Polo pet tracker ships world wide.
+You can get your own Marco Polo here.

 There is no way I would ever let my pet outside without a tracker on.
 Doesn’t matter if I am in suburbia or the middle of the Australian outback.
 Having the peace of mind knowing where they are is invaluable.